-You may call your MHP 800-660-3570 to get help filling an appeal.
-The MHP will provide self-addressed envelopes at all provider sites for you to mail in your appeal.
-If you do not have a self-addressed envelope, you may mail your appeal directly to the address in the front of this handbook or you may submit your appeal by mail or fax to P.O.
-Box 7549 Riverside, CA 92513 (Fax: 951-955-7203).
-Appeals can be filed orally or in writing.
-If you submit your appeal orally, you must follow it up with a signed written appeal.
+You may call your mental health plan [mental health plan to Insert Toll-Free Phone Number if Different Than the Footer] to get help filling an appeal.
+The mental health plan will provide self-addressed envelopes at all provider sites for you to mail in your appeal.
+If you do not have a self- addressed envelope, you may mail your appeal directly to the address in the front of this handbook or you may submit your appeal by e-mail or fax to 951-955-7203.